"Endings And Beginnings"

 What You Need To Know:

 WHEN HOPE CALLS: BROOKFIELD: Episode 3006 is full of interesting plotlines that will keep viewers engaged and excited for upcoming episodes.
-It also features heartfelt performances from its cast that will make viewers relate to their situations.
-The episode has a Christian and moral worldview, promoting friendship and community, as well as trusting in God’s plan.
-Aside from one brief mention of gambling, the episode contains no objectionable content.
+It also features heartfelt performances from its cast that will make viewers identify with their situations.
+The episode has a strong, inspiring and uplifting Christian, moral worldview.
+It promotes friendship, kindness and community, as well as trusting in God’s plan.
+Also, one scene shows the townspeople attending church and hearing a sermon.
+Aside from a brief mention of gambling, the Season Three finale of WHEN HOPE CALLS: BROOKFIELD contains no objectionable content that should bother media-wise families.

 Content: